This section provides general information about common eye problems. The information is © of the Optometry Association of Australia.

 A condition in which the nerve cells which transmit information from the eye to the brain become damaged.
 This prevents visual information from getting from the retina in the eye to the brain.

 Is damage or breakdown of the macula.
-The retina is the light-sensitive tissue of the eye.
+The retina is the light-sensitive tissue at the back of the eye.
 The macula is a very small part of the retina, representing the central part of your vision.

 (pronounced te-ri-gi-um, plural: Pterygia) Is a triangular-shaped lump of tissue which grows from the conjunctiva (the thin membrane which covers the white of the eye) on to the cornea.